aayushP/IM2TXT/README.md

 ### Results
-![A group of people stand together .](https://github.com/aayushP/IM2TXT/blob/master/demo/146098876_0d99d7fb98.jpg)
+![A group of people stand together .](https://github.com/aayushP/IM2TXT/blob/master/demo/146098876_0d99d7fb98.jpg) A group of people stand together.

-![A girl is in a field .](https://github.com/aayushP/IM2TXT/blob/master/demo/174466741_329a52b2fe.jpg)
+![A girl is in a field .](https://github.com/aayushP/IM2TXT/blob/master/demo/174466741_329a52b2fe.jpg) A girl is in a field.

-![Dog running in field](https://github.com/aayushP/IM2TXT/blob/master/demo/240696675_7d05193aa0.jpg)
+![Dog running in field](https://github.com/aayushP/IM2TXT/blob/master/demo/240696675_7d05193aa0.jpg) Dog running in field